-UFE stands for Uterine Fibroid Embolization: A minimally invasive and non-surgical treatment for symptomatic fibroids.
-During this procedure fibroids are located using advanced ultrasound then a tiny catheter is inserted through a very small incision.
+UFE stands for Uterine Fibroid Embolization.
+A UFE procedure for fibroid treatment is a minimally invasive solution for symptomatic fibroids.
+During this procedure, a specialist will locate your fibroids using advanced ultrasound.
+They will then insert a tiny catheter through a very small incision.
 Using the ultrasound as a guide the catheter is threaded in to the uterine artery that supplies blood to the fibroid.
 Small particles will flow through the catheter and block the arteries and blood flow, this causes the fibroid to shrink and eventually die.
 The treatment takes approximately 60 to 90 minutes and is performed as an outpatient procedure.

 Q2.
 How do I know if I am a good candidate for UFE?

-If you are suffering from symptomatic fibroids and experiencing heavy, painful and prolonged menstruation that continues for more than a week, frequent urination, pelvic pain or pressure, back pain, pain I lower legs or pain during sexual intercourse you are a good candidate for UFE.
+If you are suffering from symptomatic fibroids and experiencing heavy, painful menstruation for more than a week, frequent urination, pelvic pain or pressure, back pain, pain in the lower legs or pain during sexual intercourse, you are a good candidate for UFE.